-Philippe Kruchten is professor of software engineering in the department of Electrical and Computer Engineering.
+Philippe Kruchten is Professor in the Department of Electrical and Computer Engineering at UBC.
 He holds an NSERC chair in design engineering.
 He joined UBC in 2004 after a 30-year career in industry, where he worked mostly in with large, software-intensive systems design in the domains of telecommunication, defense, aerospace and transportation.
 Some of his experience is embodied in the Rational Unified Process (RUP) whose development he directed from 1996 until 2003, when Rational Software was bought by IBM.
 RUP includes an architectural design method, known as “RUP 4+1 views”.

 His current research interests still reside mostly with software architecture, and in particular architectural decisions and the decision process, as well as agile software engineering processes.
 Lately, he is focussed on the phenomenon called “technical debt”, the topic of his latest book: https://www.amazon.ca/Managing-Technical-Debt-Reducing-Development/dp/013564593X/